 We will be transferred by support boat to Hai Pies Beach.
 Briefing and gear-up before start paddling through Lan Ha Bay towards Ba Trai Dao beach for a lunch break.
 It will be possible for us to make some stops during our kayaking tour in a small beach for swimming.
 In the afternoon, kayak along the cliff through Monkey Lagoon to Ranger’s base.
 Fresh seafood home cooked dinner then bunk down in your tents on the front yard.

-Day 8: Continue kayaking.
-Cat ba island – Haiphong – Hanoi.
+Day 8: Halong Bay – Cat Ba Island – Hai Phong – Hanoi.

 After our popular big breakie, navigate your way through quiet small bays through floating fish farms.
 Lunch break on the way before docking at Gia Luan to take the local shuttle bus to Cat Ba town.
 Then take hydrofoil to Hai Phong where your car will be ready for your journey to Hanoi.
 Overnight in Hanoi.

-Hiking Vietnam specializes in tailor-making private guided trekking hiking tours in Vietnam.
-This North Vietnam 9 Days Tour is only a sample itinerary that can be further customized to better fit your personal requirements.
-Just follow this trip or contact us for designing your own itinerary.
+Hiking Vietnam specializes in tailor-making trekking and hiking vacations in Vietnam.
+With a dedicated team of senior travel consultants, hiking tour specialists, experienced English-speaking tour leaders, local H’mong, Thai, Tay guides, cooks, porters we can design any trekking, hiking, walking option for any age and budget.
+This North Vietnam 7 Day Trip is only a sample that can be further customized to better fit your personal requirements.
+Just follow this itinerary or contact us for designing your own adventure.